 Small sachets of dried herb are a sweet way to fragrance clothing and encourage restful sleep with placid dreams.
 Simply fill a small drawstring pouch with dried blossoms, and store in a drawer or suitcase with clean clothing.
 For serene dreams, store the sachet under your pillow or on your nightstand.
 Squeeze sachet to refresh the scent!

-Lavender is widely cultivated and available!
+It is widely cultivated and available!
 See if you can find some fresh Lavender blooming mid-summer in a garden or at a local organic farm.
-If you can’t find Lavender near you, it can be ordered from reputable sources on the internet or, ideally, purchased from small, local businesses, like a neighborhood herb store or health food co-op.
+If you can’t find Lavender near you, it can be ordered from reputable sources on the internet.
+Or ideally, purchased from small, local businesses, like a neighborhood herb store or health food co-op.
 Carefully selected, small batch herbal products with Lavender can be found at The Alchemist’s Kitchen.
 Some of my absolute favorites include: this Migraine tincture and these Unwind CBD Bath Bombs from Plant Alchemy, and this Brighten Hydrating Mood Mist by Essential Rose Life.

 - Engels, Gail.
 “Lavender” http://cms.herbalgram.org/herbalgram/issue73/article3096.html?ts=1592826404&signature=1905320bab6fe1e5d1f9ebc117649125